ComparativeGenomicsToolkit/cactus/doc/pangenome.md

   chrXIII: 536056

 ```

-It is saying that not enough bases in these contigs aligned to a single reference chromosome, given the 50% threshold and 2X uniqueness factor.
-These thresholds are explained, and can be adjusted in, the `<graphmap-split>` section of the [cactus config](../src/cactus/cactus_progressive_config.xml).
+This log shows that these contigs were omitted because they could not be confidently mapped (presumably due to an inter-chromosomal event) to a single reference chromosome.
+These filters can be turned down with the `--permissiveContigFilter` option (other either `cactus-graphmap-split` or `cactus-pangenome`).
+Using that here will assign all UWOPS034614 contigs to the reference chromosome they best align to.
+For example, `UWOPS034614|chrXI` would end up in the graph for `chrXI` and the approximately 40% of the contig that better aligns to `chrVII` would most likely end up unaligned and removed in postprocessing.
+The exact thresholds are explained, and can be adjusted in, the `<graphmap-split>` section of the [cactus config](../src/cactus/cactus_progressive_config.xml).

-The sequence-to-graph PAF files can be refined by adding the `--base` option to `cactus-graphmap`.
-This can often improve the accuracy of `cactus-graphmap-split`.
-This option will be used in the HPRC example below.

 ### Yeast: Batch Aligning the Chromosomes